 12:00 pm US Eastern Time

-Please join us for TEDX’s final webinar, celebrating 16 years of championing safe environments for healthy hormone functioning.
-Hear stories about our successes, listen to expert opinions about what’s next for EDCs and fracking chemicals, and learn how to stay connected to the latest resources.
-We look forward to spending this time with you, answering questions, and hearing your thoughts!
+During TEDX’s final webinar we celebrated 16 years of championing safe environments for healthy hormone functioning.
+We heard stories about TEDX's successes, listened to expert opinions about what’s next for EDCs and fracking chemicals, and learned how to stay connected to the latest resources.

-Laura Vandenberg, PhD, Associate Professor and Graduate Program Director in the Department of Environmental Health Sciences in the University of Massachusetts Amherst School of Public Health and Health Sciences, will provide a 10,000-foot view of the field of endocrine disruption, including what she sees on the horizon for the science, policy, and public awareness of this class of chemicals.
-She will discuss new approaches to identify endocrine disruptors and the effects they have on human health, a better understanding of vulnerable life periods, and the important issue of regrettable replacements.
-Dr. Vandenberg's talk will celebrate the work of researchers, clinicians, and health advocates and describe a path forward for these stakeholders.
+Laura Vandenberg, PhD, Associate Professor and Graduate Program Director in the Department of Environmental Health Sciences in the University of Massachusetts Amherst School of Public Health and Health Sciences, provided a 10,000-foot view of the field of endocrine disruption, including what she sees on the horizon for the science, policy, and public awareness of this class of chemicals.
+She discussed new approaches to identify endocrine disruptors and the effects they have on human health, a better understanding of vulnerable life periods, and the important issue of regrettable replacements.
+Dr. Vandenberg's talk celebrated the work of researchers, clinicians, and health advocates and described a path forward for these stakeholders.

-Genon Jensen, Founder and Executive Director of the Health and Environment Alliance (HEAL), will share how TEDX’s scientific and communication resources and the foundation Theo Colborn and Carol Kwiatkowski built around EDCs has influenced and supported policies in the European Union, and contributed to the EDC-Free Europe coalition’s work over the past decade.
-She will also offer a perspective on ramping up this progress in light of the EU Commission’s political priorities, which set out a zero-pollution strategy including reducing everyday exposures to EDCs.
+Genon Jensen, Founder and Executive Director of the Health and Environment Alliance (HEAL), shared how TEDX’s scientific and communication resources and the foundation Theo Colborn and Carol Kwiatkowski built around EDCs has influenced and supported policies in the European Union, and contributed to the EDC-Free Europe coalition’s work over the past decade.
+She also offered a perspective on ramping up this progress in light of the EU Commission’s political priorities, which set out a zero-pollution strategy including reducing everyday exposures to EDCs.

 Laura Vandenberg, PhD, is an Associate Professor and Graduate Program Director in the Department of Environmental Health Sciences in the University of Massachusetts Amherst School of Public Health and Health Sciences.
 Trained as a developmental biologist and endocrinologist, Dr. Vandenberg’s laboratory research focuses on how low level exposures to endocrine disrupting chemicals, and in particular compounds that mimic estrogens, can induce diseases.
 She is especially interested in the effects of estrogenic compounds on breast cancer and works to determine when individuals are most susceptible to these exposures.
 Outside of the lab, her research critically evaluates issues that affect risk and hazard assessments for endocrine disrupting chemicals including low dose effects, non-monotonic dose responses, critical windows of susceptibility, routes of exposure, and testing methods.
 Dr. Vandenberg is an author on more than 85 peer reviewed papers and ten book chapters.
 She has served on a number of US and international expert panels to assess endocrine disrupting chemicals and is regularly asked to speak at conferences around the world.